ebaizel/Winning/README.md

 ## UX Notes

 When interfacing with Metamask to place a bet and check the results, you will need to manually refresh to see the results.
 Ideally this would be automatic, eg, we'd listen to emitted contract `events` and update the UI when certain events trigger.
 However, Metamask doesn't currently support [subscribing to events](https://github.com/MetaMask/metamask-extension/issues/2350).

-## Test Networks

-This contract was run on the Rinkeby test network.
-Here is the relevant info related to that:

-* the contract creation transaction - https://rinkeby.etherscan.io/address/0x3cc8b1073fded49cbe50a7866c37e9f179f5a0a4